montoyamoraga/tiny-trainable-instruments/certification/workshop-questionnaire-en.md

 * [ ] Yes
 * [ ] No

-7. What was your favorite part about the Tiny Trainable Instruments?
+7. What was your favorite part about the Tiny trainable instruments?

 <br/>

-8. What was your least favorite part about the Tiny Trainable Instruments?
+8. What was your least favorite part about the Tiny trainable instruments?

 <br/>